 MyKSC news items are found on the main public page for MyKSC; they are public and may be viewed by any visitor to this page.
 MyKSC news items have a title with a link to the KSC page where the content/article is already located.

 Announcements in MyKSC may be either public (via the main page and readable by the world) or private (readable only by MyKSC account users and accessible after login).
 They may contain a link to more content found in a keene.edu web page or elsewhere on the web.

 Broadcast e-mail is for high priority subjects only.
 Departments who are approved to deliver Broadcast e-mail messages will use Office 365.
-If your departmental email account does not have broadcast permissions, requests should be submitted for approval to a principal administrator (the president or a vice-president), with the message then reviewed by the Marketing & Communications prior to sending.
+If your departmental email account does not have broadcast permissions, requests should be submitted for approval to a principal administrator (the president or a vice-president).

 Specific Population E-mail

 Exception may be made for specific populations for a medium priority message.
 Requests for messages to specific populations should be submitted using the online form.
 An e-mail will be sent only once.
 Keep the message brief, 50 words or fewer when possible.
 For longer or more complex messages, consider linking to a web page.
 Do not include graphics or send attachments.
 Messages should include the sender’s name and affiliation.
 Use descriptive subject lines, such as "New Process for Fall Course Registration."
 Messages should be consistent with guidelines in KSC’s Computer and Network Use Policy.